 Molecular Beam Epitaxy (MBE) of III-V heterostructures

-The C21 MBE system is optimized for the fabrication of III-V superlattices and heterostructures, with an ultimate precision (1-2%) over deposited thickness and alloy compositions.
+Our C21 MBE DZ system is optimized for the fabrication of III-V superlattices and heterostructures, with an ultimate precision (1-2%) over deposited thickness and alloy compositions.
 The most developed know-how associated to this MBE machine, concerns the fabrication of distributed Bragg reflectors based on the AlAs/GaAs system, containing various active structures, such as NIR quantum wells and quantum dots.
-Recently, the C21 activity is also focusing on InSb and AlInSb 2D epitaxy on GaAs.
+Recently, the C21 activity is also focusing on InSb and AlInSb 2DEG epitaxy on GaAs.

 The chamber allows to grow on 2" wafers with a very good uniformity.
 It is equiped with:

-• Nine effusion cells for Ga, Al, In, Bi, Be, Si
+• Five effusion cells for Ga, Al, In

 • Three cracker cells for P, As and Sb

-• One BandiT and two optical pyrometers for temperature monitoring
+• BandiT and two optical pyrometers for temperature monitoring

 • One interfaced reflective high-energy electron diffraction (RHEED) apparatus for real-time growth monitoring and user-friendly molecular flux calibration